6 Psychological Pricing Strategies With Examples

 4. Line pricing / Comparative pricing

-To put it simply, this is placing expensive products next to standard ones.
+Simply put, this means placing expensive products next to standard ones.
 This is usually done in the sores, but it’s a common practice online as well.
 Although this is one of the best psychological pricing strategies, it’s not spread equally in all industries.
 Most of the time, you will run into this kind of trick in the fashion industry.
-Many famous brands are placing side by side suites of similar quality, but different prices.
+Many famous brands are placing side-by-side suites of similar quality, but different prices.
 Consumers usually tend to take price as one of the quality signs, so if the price is higher, the quality must be better.
 The idea behind this trick is to make customers buy the more expensive product, expecting to get superior quality.
 A very good example can be found in a case study published by The Wall Street Journal.

 Humans are visual beings and this fact applies to prices.
 The same price for the same product can bring different selling results – it all depends on how people perceive that price.
 Here are a few points you can improve, to make your prices better: